agsb/jelly/README.md

 a 2-bit control, for signals select, increase, decrease, to code tape

 a 2-bit control, for signals select, increase, decrease, to data tape

+a 2-bit control, for signals select, increase, decrease, to I/O tape

 ### code tape